GenesisBlockchain/challenge-for-fullstack-developers/README.md

-# Coding Challenge for Web Engineers
+# Coding Challenge for Fullstack Developers
+This challenge is to showcase skills in both backend and frontend development.

 ## Requirements
 - React